-- a) NOTE paper IPHC-2020-SRB016-08 Rev_1 which provides an update on the development of the IPHC MSE framework, a description of the specifications of the multi-area operating model, results from conditioning the multi-area operating model, and an overview of the implementation of management procedures. - b) RECOMMEND alternative specifications and additional features of the OM or general description of management procedures needed to evaluate management procedures related to coastwide scale and distribution of the TCEY in 2020. - c) RECOMMEND additional parameterizations and structural components to implement in the multi-area OM for use as an operating model in the MSE simulations for 2020.
+- a) NOTE paper IPHC-2020-SRB017-09 which provides a description of the IPHC MSE framework, a description of the specifications of the multi-area operating model, results from conditioning the multi-area operating model, and an overview of the implementation of management procedures. - b) RECOMMEND the use of the MSE framework to evaluate management procedures incorporating scale and distribution elements. - c) RECOMMEND improvements for the MSE framework including data generation, estimation models, multi-region operating models, and methods to simulate processes.